 Although it was initially fashionable to drink tea in the many tea gardens around London, by the mid-18th century such establishments had become increasingly poorly regarded and it became customary to entertain at home.
 This inevitably led to the production of lavishly carved ornamental tea tables in the Rococo taste and even to the construction of special tearooms often appropriately decorated in the chinoiserie taste.

-A pretty table set for tea
+A pretty colonial tea table set for afternoon tea

-Tea tables come in many styles and sizes.
+Colonial tea tables come in many styles and sizes.
 A tilt-top, tripod table is a popular form of tea table because of its folding top, which enables it to be conveniently put away when not in use.
 It is invariably fitted with either a bird cage support or tilt top mechanism.
 During the early days, tea and coffee were usually served from a silver tray or salver, the tripod table itself being initially conceived as a plain stand.
 The earliest tripod tables have therefore a plain circular tilt top above baluster or vase shaped shafts supported by cabriole legs with pointed pad feet.

 From the 1750’s tripod tables referred to as claw tables became increasingly elaborate with acanthus and C-scrolled carved knees, spiral turned shafts and ball and claw feet.